engrinak/engrinak.github.io/_posts/2020-06-25-uncharted-territory.markdown

 ```

-And now the script runs orders of magnitude faster.
+Now the script runs orders of magnitude faster.
 I should mention however, the 19 minutes time above was slightly exaggerated because I was writing to another version of the database and there were several days of data to fill in.
 Typically it would be 3-4 minutes with a normal amount of data.
-This way of filtering the data is definitely much faster.
+This method of trimming the data is still much much faster.
 ```shell
 sfell@sfell-MacBookPro:~$ time python3 rtl_csv_to_sql2.py weather11.csv